pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli class enumerate [COMMAND-OPTIONS] CLASSNAME

-      Enumerate classes from the WBEMServer.
+      Enumerate classes from the WBEM Server.

       Enumerates the classes (or classnames) from the WBEMServer starting either at the top of the class hierarchy or from  the position in the class